 Professor Maine has deep interdisciplinary roots, with degrees in Materials Engineering, English, Technology & Policy and Technology Management from Queen’s, M.I.T., and the University of Cambridge.
 Her research, published in Research Policy and Technovation as well as in Nature Materials and Nature Nanotechnology, focuses on the dynamics of innovation in the advanced materials, nano-materials, biotechnology, and clean tech sectors with a focus on science and technology ventures.
 She cares deeply about the impact that university inventions can make in solving large societal challenges, such as climate change and treating or preventing disease.
 She is a frequent and dynamic keynote speaker and panelist, serves on the Boards of Directors of the Foresight Clean Tech Accelerator, Innovate BC, Circle Innovation and the Composites Knowledge Network, and is an active mentor to scientist-entrepreneurs.
 Professor Maine was awarded the 2017 TD / Canada Trust Distinguished Teaching Award and was recognized as B.C.'s Top Cleantech Educator in 2022, and one of the province's Most Influential Women 2018: STEM Stars.

-As Special Advisor on Innovation to the VPRI from 2020 to 2022, Maine provided incredible to mobilize SFU's innovation strategy and champion the many innovation and entrepreneurship initiatives by SFU students, staff and faculty.
+As Special Advisor on Innovation to the VPRI from 2020 to 2022, Maine provided incredible leadership to mobilize SFU's innovation strategy and champion the many innovation and entrepreneurship initiatives by SFU students, staff and faculty.

-As SFU's inaugural Associate Vice-President, Knowledge Mobilization and Innovation, she will oversee several university-wide strategic initiatives, programs and units such as: SFU Innovates; the Community-Engaged Research initiative; SFU Knowledge Mobilization; the Technology Licensing Office; and the Partnerships Hub.
+As SFU's inaugural Associate Vice-President, Knowledge Mobilization and Innovation, she oversees several university-wide strategic initiatives, programs and units such as: SFU Innovates; the Community-Engaged Research initiative; SFU Knowledge Mobilization; the Technology Licensing Office; and ACT - Action on Climate Team.

 Together with the VPRI and AVPR, Maine supports excellence in research, innovation and knowledge mobilization at SFU.